sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

   donation will be applied to (the withdrawal account is always the donation type's matching income account).

+* When receiving payments, allow a quantity and unit price to be set: When adding payments to the system, allow a quantity and unit price to be included for multiple item purchases/payments.

 * When receiving payments, allow recording of sales tax with a default rate of %:
   ASM can calculate and store sales tax/VAT/GST amounts on payments you receive for taxable goods.
 Enabling this option will add a tickbox to all payment